 The differing nature of digestive problems means there are various medications on offer.
 Patients with IBS may receive laxatives, fiber supplements, or anti-diarrheal medications such as Imodium.
 If you suffer from bouts of diarrhea, you may receive an anticholinergic medication such as Bentyl to relieve bowel spasms.
 Side effects include dry mouth and blurred vision.

 If you have Crohn’s Disease, the main goal is to reduce the inflammation that can trigger symptoms.
-Common anti-inflammatory drugs include corticosteroids and Oral 5-aminosalicylates.
-There is also a class of drug known as immune system suppressors which reduce inflammation by targeting the immune system.
+Common anti-inflammatory drugs include corticosteroids and oral 5-aminosalicylates.
+There is also a class of drugs known as immune system suppressors, which reduce inflammation by targeting the immune system.
 Some of these drugs carry serious side effects.
-For example, Natalizumab could lead to a brain disease called leukoencephalopathy which can cause death or disability.
+For example, Natalizumab could lead to a brain disease called leukoencephalopathy, which can cause death or disability.

 Research Involving Marijuana & Digestive Problems

 Marijuana has a surprising number of positive effects on your digestive system.
 The THC in cannabis helps stimulate the hunger hormone ghrelin, which is ideal for people with appetite problems.